What Is a Week Without Walls? Meaning, Benefits & School Program Guide

 Is Week Without Walls part of the IB program?

-Can middle school students join Week without walls?
+Can middle school students participate?

-Is it all community service, or are there cultural activities too?
+Is it all community service?

 Download Planning Guide →

-Next: How Week Without Walls aligns with SDG Goals →
+Next: How Week Without Walls Aligns with SDG Goals →